koroltony/AccuScope/README.md

 ## Remote Execution Details

-The `autossh.py` script runs a remote process using `Fabric`, capturing and downloading system metrics.
+The `autossh.py` script runs a remote process using `Fabric`.
+Autossh python code is integrated inside the GUI.
+The user needs to press the "Run AutoSSH" allowing the user to use Python to send Linux Commands.

 The script will prompt for: